paulnorthrop/revdbayes/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 0 notes
+0 errors | 0 warnings | 1 note

 evdbayes is in Suggests: but it was archived on 2022-04-23.  revdbayes does not import functions from evdbayes.
-It uses evdbayes only in creating 2 of the package vignettes and in some tests.  requireNamespace() is used to make these tasks conditional on evdbayes being available.
+It uses evdbayes only in 2 of the package vignettes and in tests.  requireNamespace() is used to make these tasks conditional on evdbayes being available.

 win-builder suggests that 10 DOI URLs may be invalid.
 I have checked them and they are correct.
+I think that the 3 possibly misspelled words in DESCRIPTION are false positives (2 are names).

 ## Test environments